Wells Fargo Platinum Visa® Card vs. Wells Fargo Active Cash® Card: Which Offers More Value?

 4. Introductory APR terms

-The Wells Fargo Platinum Card had a 0% intro APR offer that differed from the one currently available with the Active Cash Card.
+The intro APR offers provided by the Wells Fargo Platinum differ from the offers currently available with the Active Cash Card.

-As you can see, the Wells Fargo Platinum has the longer intro APR offers.
+The Wells Fargo Platinum had longer intro APR offers.
 But because this card is no longer available for applications, consider the Wells Fargo Reflect as an alternative option.

 Read our Wells Fargo Reflect Card review for more card details.